Tram: Horse-drawn

-Problems with horsecars included the fact that any given animal could only work so many hours on a given day, had to be housed, groomed, fed and cared for day in and day out, and produced prodigious amounts of manure, which the streetcar company was charged with storing and then disposing of.
+Limitations of horsecars included the fact that any given animal could only work so many hours on a given day, had to be housed, groomed, fed and cared for day in and day out, and produced prodigious amounts of manure, which the streetcar company was charged with storing and then disposing.
 Since a typical horse pulled a streetcar for about a dozen miles a day and worked for four or five hours, many systems needed ten or more horses in stable for each horsecar.
 In 1905 the British newspaper Newcastle Daily Chronicle reported that, "A large number of London's discarded horse tramcars have been sent to Lincolnshire where they are used as sleeping rooms for potato pickers".

-Horsecars were largely replaced by electric-powered trams following the improvement of an overhead trolley system on trams for collecting electricity from overhead wires by Frank J. Sprague.
-His spring-loaded trolley pole used a wheel to travel along the wire.
-In late 1887 and early 1888, using his trolley system, Sprague installed the first successful large electric street railway system in Richmond, Virginia.
-Within a year, the economy of electric power had replaced more costly horsecars in many cities.
-By 1889, 110 electric railways incorporating Sprague's equipment had been begun or planned on several continents.

 Horses continued to be used for light shunting well into the 20th century, and many large metropolitan lines lasted into the early 20th century.
 New York City had a regular horsecar service on the Bleecker Street Line until its closure in 1917.
 Pittsburgh, Pennsylvania, had its Sarah Street line drawn by horses until 1923.
 The last regular mule-drawn cars in the US ran in Sulphur Rock, Arkansas, until 1926 and were commemorated by a U.S. postage stamp issued in 1983.
 The last mule tram service in Mexico City ended in 1932, and a mule tram in Celaya, Mexico, survived until 1954.
 The last horse-drawn tram to be withdrawn from public service in the UK took passengers from Fintona railway station to Fintona Junction one mile away on the main Omagh to Enniskillen railway in Northern Ireland.
 The tram made its last journey on 30 September 1957 when the Omagh to Enniskillen line closed.
-The "van" now lies at the Ulster Transport Museum.
+The "van" is preserved at the Ulster Transport Museum.

-Horse-drawn trams still operate on the 1876-built Douglas Bay Horse Tramway in the Isle of Man, and at the 1894-built horse tram at Victor Harbor in South Australia.
-New horse-drawn systems have been established at the Hokkaidō Museum in Japan and also in Disneyland.
-A horse tram route in Polish gmina Mrozy, first built in 1902, was reopened in 2012.
+Horse-drawn trams still operate on the 1876-built Douglas Bay Horse Tramway on the Isle of Man, and at the 1894-built horse tram at Victor Harbor in South Australia.
+New horse-drawn systems have been established at the Hokkaido Museum in Japan and also in Disneyland.
+A horse-tram route in Polish gmina Mrozy, first built in 1902, was reopened in 2012.